 Bamboo flooring disadvantages:

 You are probably comparing bamboo flooring vs hardwood for your home renovation project.
-While bamboo floors certainly have their benefits, there are a few bamboo flooring problems that should not be ignored.
+While bamboo floors certainly have their benefits, there are a few bamboo disadvantages that should not be ignored.

 - Bamboo is a hot product now, with everyone wanting to cash in on this great money maker.
 Research your sources carefully because quality varies greatly!
 Bamboo that is harvested too young and/or not processed properly will NOT have the same durability as a nice aged and properly treated product.

-- Cost is high for bamboo floor due to high demand.
+- Cost is high for bamboo floors due to high demand.

 Bamboo Clothing, Towels, etc.